Sparsity-driven weighted ensemble classifier: Abstract

 \section{Abstract}

-In this study, a novel weighted ensemble classifier that improves classification accuracy and minimizes the number of classifiers is proposed.
-Proposed method uses sparsity techniques therefore it is named sparsity-driven weighted ensemble classifier (SDWEC).
-In SDWEC, ensemble weight finding problem is modeled as a cost function with following terms: (a) a data fidelity term aiming to decrease misclassification rate, (b) a sparsity term aiming to decrease the number of classifiers, and (c) a non-negativity constraint on the weights of the classifiers.
-As the proposed cost function is non-convex and hard to solve, convex relaxation techniques and novel approximations are employed to obtain a numerically efficient solution.
-The efficiency of SDWEC is tested on 11 datasets and compared with state-of-the art classifier ensemble methods.
-The results show that SDWEC provides better or similar accuracy using fewer classifiers and reduces testing time for ensemble.
+In this study, a novel sparsity-driven weighted ensemble classifier (SDWEC) that improves classification accuracy and minimizes the number of classifiers is proposed.
+Using pre-trained classifiers, an ensemble in which base classifiers votes according to assigned weights is formed.
+These assigned weights directly affect classifier accuracy.
+In the proposed method, ensemble weights finding problem is modeled as a cost function with the following terms: (a) a data fidelity term aiming to decrease misclassification rate, (b) a sparsity term aiming to decrease the number of classifiers, and (c) a non-negativity constraint on the weights of the classifiers.
+As the proposed cost function is non-convex thus hard to solve, convex relaxation techniques and novel approximations are employed to obtain a numerically efficient solution.
+Sparsity term of cost function allows trade-off between accuracy and testing time when needed.
+The efficiency of SDWEC was tested on 11 datasets and compared with the state-of-the art classifier ensemble methods.
+The results show that SDWEC provides better or similar accuracy levels using fewer classifiers and reduces testing time for ensemble.

-\keywords{ Machine Learning \and Ensemble \and Convex Relaxation \and Classification \and Classifier Ensembles }
+\keywords{ Machine Learning, Ensemble, Convex Relaxation, Classification, Classifier Ensembles }